 I worked in HR for fifteen years.
 The last ten were in Boots UK where I started with nuts and bolts discipline and grievance before being promoted to a Regional role for the more complex ‘at risk of tribunal’ work.
 After that I became an HR Partner and Coach for senior teams in Head Office to help their departments be successful; and finally I led a strategic Organisational Development project for Boots’ stores.

 Towards the end of my time in Boots I discovered professional coaching.

 The GROW model has value in the right context, but learning with Barefoot Coaching took my development to the next level, connecting me to the psychology behind coaching.
 This enabled me to develop clients’ emotional intelligence and resillience, and helped them find a clear path through whatever looked challenging.

 The professional coaching I received back in 2013 helped me to make the shift and start my business, and for this I will always be grateful to Prashant Jadav who was my coach then.

 In 2018, I then discovered the Three Principles, the work of Sydney Banks.
-This is the work that leads to true transformation and which is so needed in the divided, conflict-driven world we live in today.
+This work leads to a foundational transformation in how clients are, how they work with others, and therefore the difference they can make.

 I’d love the opportunity to bring this experience to you.